quockhangdev/quockhangdev/README.md

 4. Commonlands: Securing Land & Loans in Emerging Markets.

 5. Sprynt: The Fastest Crypto Payment Stack.
 Near-instant crypto payments across blockchains, fully decentralised, without bridge or compromise.

+6. MiraiScribe: Use a large language model to analyze the form and ask questions to collect user information, then automatically fill in the form.

+7. ICanProveIt: A tool to support self-assessment of personal knowledge using a large language model, issuing certificates using DID and Stellar blockchain network on Soroban smart contract.

 😄 Please check the website of my company for additional information.